aaliyahs9023/CYOA/situations/befriend.md

-# You're trapped forever.

-You have attempted to befriend the misty figure ...
+## How will you befriend  the misty figure in the basement?

-You have suceeded!

-However, you are now trapped in the haunted house forever and can never leave.

-Do you want to [restart](../README.md)
+Will you tell her that [she's pretty](you-are-pretty.md) or tell her that she's [your new friend](hello-new-friend.md)